k8ssandra/k8ssandra/docs/content/en/quickstarts/site-reliability-engineer/_index.md

 title: "Quickstart for Site Reliability Engineers"
 linkTitle: "SREs"
 weight: 2
-description: "Familiarize yourself with K8ssandra utilities and procedures for repair, upgrade, and backup/restore operations for your Apache Cassandra® database."
+description: "Familiarize yourself with K8ssandra Operator utilities and procedures for repair, upgrade, and backup/restore operations for your Apache Cassandra® database."
 ---

-{{% alert title="Tip" color="success" %}}
 Before performing these post-install steps, complete at least one K8ssandra Operator [cluster deployment]({{< relref "/install/local" >}}) in Kubernetes.
-{{% /alert %}}

 In this quickstart for Site Reliability Engineers (SREs), we'll cover: